 For now science says “Dark Energy” and that is pretty much it… Nobody knows what it is, or have any idea of how to find what it is experimentally…Commentor

 I’ve been trying to dive back into the theory and math of quantum spin and spinors.
 It’s fascinating.
 I can see so many possible mappings to orbiting point charge dipoles.
 It surprises me that so many people have been naysayers to the idea of point charges.
 I wish I was really sharp on my dynamical geometry — this looks like it should be a slam dunk mic drop.
 Seriously.
-Point charges have a precise eight vector path through Euclidean space and time.
+Point charges have a precise path through Euclidean space and time.
 Their field objects are continuously emitted.
-The action on each receiving point charge is from the superposition aura of all incoming field objects.
+The action on each receiving point charge is from the superposition of all incoming potential spheres.

 That is a really pure specification of a dynamical geometry.
 If such a field of study does not yet exist in dynamical geometry, I suggest that is a major failing of academia.